Concave lenses are a fundamental component of optics, playing a vital role in various optical devices.

 Nature: The image formed by a concave lens is virtual, meaning it cannot be projected onto a screen.
 It can only be seen by looking through the lens.

 Location: The image formed by a concave lens is located on the same side as the object, and it is always located behind the lens.
-The distance of the image from the lens depends on the distance of the object and the focal length of the lens.
+The position of the image varies based on the object's distance from the lens and the lens's focal length.

 Ray Diagrams: